openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/crypto/digest/digest_package_api/digest_package_interfaces.md

 }
 ```

 Function: Digest algorithm interface.
-Classes, interfaces, or structs that inherit this interface must comply with the parameter and return value definitions specified in this interface.
+Classes, interfaces, or structs that inherit this interface must comply with the parameter and return value definitions of its functions.

 ### prop algorithm